ox-vgg/wise/scripts/explore/README.md

+> **Note:** The features described in this document are still being developed and therefore are not yet stable or ready for production usage.
+> See [docs/Explore.md](../../docs/Explore.md) for more details about the suggested workflow for creating facets.

 # Explore Various Facets of a Dataset

 This folder contains various tools to enable exploration of a dataset using different facets (e.g. face).

-> **Note:** The features described in this document are still being developed and therefore are not yet stable or ready for production usage.

 ## Cluster Faces